Behavioral Interview & McKinsey PEI Guide (2026)

 What is the difference between McKinsey PEI and BCG/Bain fit?

 McKinsey PEI is a dedicated 15-20 minute section worth ~50% of evaluation where one interviewer probes deeply into one story.
 BCG and Bain weave shorter fit questions throughout, covering multiple stories with less depth.
-PEI requires extreme preparation on 3 stories; fit interviews need broader coverage of 5-6 stories.
+PEI requires extreme preparation on 4 stories (one per dimension); fit interviews need broader coverage of 5-6 stories.

 How many stories should I prepare?